Variable Tag Field LayerLayer

 This means that Fields can also control all elements that use these tags:

-It stands to reason that both should be combined (this works in both directions: Fields can also feed tags with weighting (Fields)).
+It stands to reason that both should be combined (this works in both directions: Fields can also feed tags with values (Fields)).
 You can, therefore, create effects using the objects to which the tags are assigned (you can also build custom tools), or simply transfer effects from one tag to another (i.e., transferring the effect from a high-resolution object to a lower-resolution object and vice-versa can be easily done).

 As soon as one of the above-mentioned tags is placed into the Field list, a Variable Tag Layer is generated, which is named after the tag.